hero media

 Best for: The Tasting Menu, comprising eight courses including marron with the option of caviar on top.

-Chronoptimists need to set an alert on their phone to ensure they make it to Toki Bistro & Bar for their date on time.
+Chronoptimists need to set an alarm to ensure they make it to Toki Bistro & Bar in time for their booking.
 The bistro in North Sydney is named after the word for time.
 But rather than feeling like you’re on the clock, Toki invites guests to slow down and savour each course.
-Michelin-trained chef Jay Choy blends modern Asian flavours with French technique at the bar and bistro where hand-crafted cocktails and small share plates dominate the menu.
-Whet your appetite by scrolling through the Toki Bistro & Bar Instagram account which showcases a la carte standouts such as tuna and smoked bonito with tomato ponzu and yuzu gel with jalapeno kosho ponzu.
-Or the Wollemi duck with quince umeboshi.
+Michelin-trained Miller Collective Group head chef Jacob Lee blends modern Asian flavours with French technique at the bar and bistro where hand-crafted cocktails and small share plates dominate the menu.
+Scroll through the Toki Bistro & Bar Instagram account which showcases standouts such as tuna and smoked bonito with tomato ponzu and yuzu gel with jalapeno kosho ponzu.

 Atmosphere: Parisian bistro meets sophisticated Osaka eatery.